Accessibility links

 3. Under Tubes, ensure the correct video tube is selected.

-4. Select the relevant show in the schedule, and hit Edit.
+4. Select the relevant show in the schedule, and click the Edit button.

-To request that a show is streamed to social media:
+To request that a Video show is streamed to social media:

 1. Scroll to the Multimedia distribution section.

-2. Select each account where you want the show to stream.
+2. Select each account where you want to send stream.
 You can select a maximum of one YouTube account and one Facebook account.

 You see the status Waiting to be processed by the distribution partner next to each request.

-• YouTube: Starts processing each request within minutes of receiving it.
-This means you can verify almost immediately if the request was successful.
+• YouTube: Starts processing the request within minutes of receiving it.
+This means that you can check the request to YouTube almost immediately.

-• Facebook: Does not start processing a request until 2-3 minutes before the scheduled start time.
-This means you cannot verify if the request was successful until 2-3 minutes before the show starts.
+• Facebook: Does not start processing the request until 2-3 minutes before the start time for the show.
+This means that you cannot check the request to Facebook until 2-3 minutes before the show starts.

 YouTube

-YouTube starts processing each request within minutes of receiving it.
-This means you can verify almost immediately if the request was successful.
+YouTube starts processing the request within minutes of receiving it.
+This means that you can check the status of the streaming request to YouTube almost immediately.

-TIP: Check the status in Scheduler at least 5 minutes before the scheduled start time.
+TIP: Check the status in Scheduler no later than 5 minutes before the start time for the show.

 Normally, you see the following statuses in order:

-1. Waiting to be processed by the distribution partner: CMS has sent the request to YouTube.
+1. Waiting to be processed by the distribution partner: Pangea has sent the request to YouTube.

-2. Processing item: YouTube is processing the request (normally happens within a few minutes of receiving the request).
+2. Processing item: YouTube is processing the request.

 In rare cases, you might see the Distribution failed status.
-For details, go to Troubleshooting.
+For more information and guidance, go to the Troubleshooting section.

 Facebook

-Facebook does not start processing a request until 2-3 minutes before the scheduled start time.
-This means you cannot verify if the request was successful until 2-3 minutes before the show starts.
+Facebook does not start processing the request until 2-3 minutes before the start time for the show.
+This means that you cannot check the status of the streaming request to Facebook until 2-3 minutes before the show starts.

-TIP: Check the status in Scheduler 2-3 minutes before the scheduled start time.
+TIP: Check the status in Scheduler 2-3 minutes before the start time for the show.

 Normally, you see the following statuses in order:

-1. Waiting to be processed by the distribution partner: CMS has sent the request to Facebook.
+1. Waiting to be processed by the distribution partner: Pangea has sent the request to Facebook.

-2. Processing item: Facebook is processing the request (normally happens 2-3 minutes before the scheduled start time).
+2. Processing item: Facebook is processing the request.

 In rare cases, you might see the Distribution failed status.
-For details, go to Troubleshooting.
+For more information and guidance, go to the Troubleshooting section.

 Troubleshooting

-In rare cases, you see the Distribution failed status.
+In rare cases, you might see the Distribution failed status.

 Failed distribution is normally caused by changes to the social media account, such as: